glowkeeper/glowkeeper.github.io/public/assets/posts/about/cv.md

 ## Leisure Interests

-I have many and varied interests, and I maintain a sense of fun and creativity through writing code and prose, reimagining classic poetry, and playing the guitar.
+I have many and varied interests, and I maintain a sense of fun and creativity through writing code and prose, re-imagining classic poetry, and playing the guitar.

 ## References